 Mix about 1/4 to 1/2 teaspoon of salt to every 8 ounces of water.

-Warm water may also help the salt dissolve into the water more easily.
-Better dissolving of salt might be ideal if you’re using coarse sea salts or kosher salts instead of finer iodized or table salts.
+Warm water may also help the salt dissolve into the water more easily which is important if you’re using coarse sea or kosher salt.
 You can use any type of salt for salt water gargles.

 How it’s done

-Gargle the water in the back of your throat for as long as you can handle.
+Gargle the water in the back of your throat.
 Then, swish the water around the mouth and teeth afterward.
-Spitting it out into a sink is recommended when you’re finished.
-However, it can be swallowed.
+Spit it out into a sink once you’re finished.

+Try to avoid swallowing the gargle.
 Drinking too much salt water can also have health risks, such as calcium deficiency and high blood pressure.
+Consuming too much salt can also dehydrate you.

 If you’d like to improve the taste, try adding:

-For children over 6 and adults who are comfortable with them, salt water gargles can be great and successful home remedies.
+For children over and adults who are comfortable with them, salt water gargles can be simple and effective home remedies.